SamK/picam/README.md

 **WARNING: This project is under heavy developpment***

 These scripts handle the events of the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome) program.
-This script checks if the area is secure and disable motion if it's the case.
+This script checks if the zone is secure and disable motion if it's the case.
-If the area is considered unsecure, then Motion detection is enabled.
+If the zone is considered unsecure, then Motion detection is enabled.

 Basically: